-The global capital dedicated to housing is woefully insufficient to realize the SDG goal to "ensure c.
-The achievement of an inclusive housing policy depends on a range of interlocking external factors within the New Urban Agenda
+C. The achievement of an inclusive housing policy depends on a range of interlocking external factors within the New Urban Agenda

-Many legislative policies not specifically targeted to impact housing, can produce large indirect effects on housing, especially for low income families.
-Likewise, other SDGs and the five broader themes in the New Urban Agenda also significantly impact access to adequate, safe affordable housing.
-Achieving the SDG housing goals will directly impact poverty alleviation (Goal 1), gender equality (Goal 5), water and sanitation (Goal 6), and combatting climate change (Goal 13).
-As illustrated in Figure 1, housing closely interconnects with the other five policy areas of the New Urban Agenda, which, as defined by the Habitat III Secretariat^v, encompass: (i) social cohesion and equity-livable cities; (ii) urban frameworks; (iii) spatial development; (iv) urban economy; and (v) urban ecology and environment.
+- Many legislative policies not specifically targeted to impact housing, can produce large indirect effects on housing, especially for low income families.
+Likewise, other Sustainable Development Goals and the five broader themes in the New Urban Agenda also significantly impact access to adequate, safe affordable housing.
+Achieving the Sustainable Development Goals housing goals will directly impact poverty alleviation (Goal 1), gender equality (Goal 5), water and sanitation (Goal 6), and combatting climate change (Goal 13).
+As illustrated in the figure below, housing closely interconnects with the other five policy areas of the New Urban Agenda, which, as defined by the Habitat III secretariat.5 encompass: (a) social cohesion and equity - liveable cities; (b) urban frameworks; (c) spatial development; (d) urban economy; and (e) urban ecology and environment.
 Several Policy Unit Frameworks reinforce these linkages, which stress the use of inclusive housing policy to achieve the New Urban Agenda.
-Right to the Cities and Cities for All (Policy Unit 1), for example, calls upon member states to "enshrine the right to adequate housing in policy... establish standards for adequate housing through community driven processes....enact laws that protect against forced evictions... strengthen State housing policies... [and] provide housing options in locations that allow citizens to remain close to existing social networks."
-Likewise, Urban Ecology and Resilience (Policy Unit 8) underscores the "need for systemic planning, which simultaneously integrates housing, transport, energy and green systems."
+Right to the cities and cities for all (Policy Unit 1), for example, calls upon Member States to "enshrine the right to adequate housing in policy ... establish standards for adequate housing through community driven processes enact laws that protect against forced evictions ... strengthen State housing policies ... [and] provide housing options in locations that allow citizens to remain close to existing social networks."
+Likewise, Urban ecology and resilience (Policy Unit 8) underscores the "need for systemic planning, which simultaneously integrates housing, transport, energy and green systems". - 6.
+The centrality of housing policy aligns with a long tradition of using housing to achieve larger socioeconomic goals.
+For this reason, this policy paper reaffirms the commitment by United Nations Member States to the right to housing, which many national constitutions explicitly recognize, and others suggest a general responsibility of the state for ensuring adequate housing and living conditions for all.
+The commitment to housing rights is reflected in the Universal Declaration of Human Rights (article 25), Vancouver Declaration on Human Settlements (1976), Agenda 21